 top of page

 It has long been recognized that logs, sticks, and other woody structure in rivers provide habitat for a variety of aquatic insects.
 These insects are the foundation of the food chain and are essential to sustaining a healthy fishery.
 Recent research indicates that the same holds true for lakes.
 Several recent studies have examined the impact of shoreline development on lakes.
 The conclusion of these studies is that excessive development of shorelines and loss of shoreline vegetation are adversely impacting the quality of our lakes.
-For a lake property owner, these are extremely important findings and underscore the need to properly manage lakefront property.
+For a lake property owner, these are extremely important findings and underscore the need to properly manage lakefront property on Long Lake.

 Caring for Your Shoreland